Vote counting: Errors in manual counts

+Similar tallying errors were reported in Indiana and Texas election hand counts.
+Errors were 3% to 27% for various candidates in a 2016 Indiana race, because the tally sheet labels misled officials into over-counting groups of five tally marks, and officials sometimes omitted absentee ballots or double-counted ballots.

+12 of 13 precincts in the 2024 Republican primary in Gillespie County, TX, were added or written down wrong after a hand count, including two precincts with seven contests wrong and one with six contests wrong.

+While the Texas errors were caught and corrected before results were finalized, the Indiana errors were not.

-Average errors in candidate tallies in New Hampshire towns were 2.5% in 2002, including one town with errors up to 20%.
+Average errors in hand-counted candidate tallies in New Hampshire towns were 2.5% in 2002, including one town with errors up to 20%.
 Omitting that town cut the average error to 0.87%.
 Only the net result for each candidate in each town could be measured, by assuming the careful manual recount was fully accurate.
 Total error can be higher if there were countervailing errors hidden in the net result, but net error in the overall electorate is what determines winners.
 Connecticut towns in 2007 to 2013 had similar errors up to 2%.

-Errors were smaller in candidate tallies for precincts in Wisconsin recounted in 2011 and 2016.
-The average net discrepancy was 0.28% of the recount tally in 2011 and 0.18% in 2016.
+In candidate tallies for precincts in Wisconsin recounted by hand in 2011 and 2016, the average net discrepancy was 0.28% in 2011 and 0.18% in 2016.

-Errors were 3% to 27% for various candidates in a 2016 Indiana race, because the tally sheet labels misled officials into over-counting groups of 5 tally marks, and officials sometimes omitted absentee ballots or double-counted ballots.